Back to Glossary

 The process typically involves several stages: content extraction, text analysis, classification against your defined categories, and finally the physical organization of files into the appropriate folders.
 Because Sortio backs up files before making any changes, the entire process is revertible if you want to adjust your sorting criteria and try a different approach.

-Benefits of Content-Based File Organization
+Why Content-Based File Organization matters

 Accurately categorize files regardless of filename quality or naming conventions